HassanAlgoz/cgapis/README.md

 ## Solution
 ### Code Generation From API Specification
 Abstract the low-level code, and write the required boilerplate code.
-Let the user deal with the API directly, calling methods, and getting return values.

-So, we would write a `api.json` file which would describe the API in terms of **services** and **data**, much like **methods** and **parameters**.
-We, as software engineers are not bound to think of low-level primitives such as URLs, endpoints, GET, POST, PUT, PATCH, DELETE, request headers, request body, query string parameters, ...etc.
-We can make an abstraction that **makes web services's methods feel like local methods**.
-That is, you can get auto completion when writing client-side code that would make requests to the server to `return` data, that you know in advance its type/structure.
-Much like RPC.
+Let the user deal with the API directly, calling methods, and getting return values, as if doing RPC.
+Just write `api.json`, a declaration of the API in terms of **services** and **data**, much like **methods** and **parameters**.
+Abstracting away the low-level primitives such as URL endpoints, HTTP methods, request headers and body, query strings, ...etc.

 ![Figure1](./img/figure1.png)

 - A request to the server is like passing parameters to a function
 - A response from the server is like the return value from the function

-How to do that?
-Well, generate the same method in both the server and the client, and generate the required low-level code that connects the two.
-The implementation of the actual method is left to the server of course.
-This way, the client-side code can see all the parameters needed for any method, and doesn't have to deal with any low-level HTTP code.
-Plus, you get a strongly typed API.

 ## `api.json`
 Currently, the JSON file is formatted like so: